 If you’re a knowledge professional, blogging can be a GREAT way for you to identify where your passion lies.

 I’ve had many coaching clients who had already chosen their niche market when they hired me to develop their website.
 One had already registered fantastic domain names for her chosen niche market.
 It was a great niche.
 It targeted a complex problem experienced by wealthy individuals.
-This complex problem was one that my client had navigated successfully and now wanted to help others navigate.
+This complex problem was one that my client had navigated successfully.
+She started her business to help others navigate this confusing process.